Private apartments in the center of Lviv

 This building is one of the best examples of Empire style buildings in Lviv.

 Facades are symmetrical.
-Developed cornice above the third floor and a line above the ground floor divide the building into three horizontal levels.
+Developed cornice above the third floor and a line above the ground floor divides the building into three horizontal levels.

-The main façade (from Svobody ave.) is vertically divided by two symmetrically located ledges with column porticos, balconies (on a first floor) and pilasters.
-Through passages in ledges provide access to the inner yard.
+The main façade (from Svobody Ave.) is vertically divided by two symmetrically located ledges with column porticos, balconies (on the second floor) and pilasters.
+Through passages in ledges the access to the inner yard is provided.

-Facades are decorated with ornamental and figure relief topics on Greek mythology (authors Vitver and Shimser).
+Facades are decorated with ornamental and figurative relief compositions on Greek mythology (authors H. Vitver and A. Sсhimser).
 Rectangular windows are decorated with a profile frames, cornices and frontons.

-On one side relief “Amur and Psyche” (arch.
-Vitver) is depicted.
-Another relief is “Eney saves his father” and “Paris kidnaps Elena”.
-Above the reliefs is a frieze with puttos (figures of boys).
-Below the balconies on the first floor are Doric order columns and consoles in the form of Atlantes.
-This building was designed with the influence of Vienna architecture of early XIX c.
-Its` facade decorations are considered to be one of the finest example of Empire style in the city.
+On the one side the relief “Amur and Psyche” (arch.
+H. Vitver) is depicted.
+Another relief depicts “Aeneas saves his father” and “Paris kidnaps Elena”.
+Above the reliefs there is a frieze with puttos (figures of boys).
+Below the balconies on the second floor there are Doric order columns and consoles in the form of Atlantes.
+The building was designed under the influence of Vienna architecture of early XIX c.
+Its facade decorations are considered to be one of the finest examples of Empire style in the city.